In this digital age, I believe that sewing has taken on a new significance.

 In a world where you can buy anything and everything, handmade items hold more and more appeal.

-It is increasing hard to feel unique as you see your wardrobe being paraded all over the High Street.
+It is increasingly hard to feel unique as you see your wardrobe being paraded all over the High Street.

 The money-saving aspect of crafting is also a crucial factor.
 When you create your own garment, that is when you truly learn to love it.
 A handmade dress is much more likely to be looked after and handed down through families.